rbisdorff/Digraph3/docSphinx/tutorial.rst

     =========================================================================
     Valuation in range: -145.00 to +145.00; global concordance: +15.00/-15.00

 Following pragmatic principle **P3** --the required internal stability stating that a BCR should not contain a sub-recommendation-- alternative *G* is hence dropped from our first-ranked list of alternatives.
-Yet, the credibility level of this outranking situation is not very high (15/145 = 0.10 = 55.2% significance majority).
+Yet, the credibility level of this outranking situation is not very high: 15/145 = 0.104 (55.2% significance majority).
 Considering a potential imprecise knowledge of the different criteria significance weights, it appears opportune to compute in :numref:`confidentOfficeChoice` below a 90% confident outranking digraph (see the advanced topic on :ref:`computing confident outrankings with uncertain criteria significance weights <Bipolar-Valued-Likelihood-Tutorial-label>`).

 .. code-block:: pycon
    :linenos: